BrandonFromKansas/Ops-201-reading-notes/prompt-engineering.md

 11. Turn On Gas Supply:
    * Once all safety checks and tests are successfully completed, the gas supply can be turned on to re-establish natural gas service.
 It's crucial to reiterate that gas-related work should only be performed by licensed professionals to ensure the safety of the homeowners and the community.
-If you need natural gas service for your residence, contact a certified gas service provider or utility company to handle the process.
+If you need natural gas service for your residence, contact a certified gas service provider or utility company to handle this process.